 Dim oTable, oDataTable

 Here it is presumed that in the application tree the PmPanel object is on the "/Wnd/MyPanel" path and the PmDataTable object on the "/Data/Params" path.
-If the "MyPanel" window panel is opened and it contains the graphic item with the "MyTab" name, we can call this script.
+If the "MyPanel" window panel is opened and it contains the graphic item named "MyTab", then we can call this script.
 It (see the last line) will fill up the PmTable object by data from the PmDataTable object and they will be bound ("bind" parameter) so that on each calling the PmTable.Draw method the content of the PmTable graphic item will be refreshed.